 We are proud of our Origins.
 We are proud of the Work we do.
 We are proud of the Impact we have on people’s lives and the environments in which they live.
 We are turning our passion into Progress, focusing on the issues the world faces today.
 And we Strive to do more.

 Barry is a founding Board member of Woodard & Curran Foundation, and a Senior Vice President with Woodard & Curran, Inc., leading the firm’s Site Civil Engineering Service Line.
 A professional civil engineer licensed in multiple states, Barry’s expertise centers around municipal infrastructure engineering and urban site development.
-In addition to Woodard & Curran Foundation, Barry serves as a Director at the Friends of Casco Bay and as the President of the Portland Development Corporation.
+In addition to Woodard & Curran Foundation, Barry serves as a Director at the Friends of Casco Bay.
 Barry’s career has focused around solving complex environmental challenges and he brings those skills, energy and enthusiasm to support the Foundation’s mission and vision.